thm/uinames/README.md

 <pre>http://api.uinames.com/<strong>?country=germany</strong></pre>

 ### Author
-This project was initiated and is being maintained by [@thomweerd](http://twitter.com/thomweerd).
+This project is initiated and maintained by [@thomweerd](http://twitter.com/thomweerd).

 ### Credit
 This massive collection of names wouldn't have been as complete without the help of [these wonderful people](https://github.com/thm/uinames/network/members).
 Thanks for all the contributions and the continued support!